a2ankitrai/Software_Notes/testing/power_mock.md

 # Important Trivia

 Mocking a static method of a class works with a combination of PowerMock + Junit.
-Mocking static objects with TestNG causes issues

 Working code for the same: